 - the remuneration package is made up of both variable and fixed components of remuneration.
-The weight of the fixed component has been determined so as to impact overall remuneration and attract and retain talent, as well as provide adequate remuneration for job responsibilities even in the absence of additional bonuses or other incentives in light of substandard performance, thus discouraging risk-taking in excess of the company's risk appetite, with a view to attaining short and medium-to-long-term results; - the competitiveness of the remuneration package of Key Managers is constantly monitored, taking due account of trends recorded on reference markets, using the HAY point-factor job evaluation method.
+The weight of the fixed component has been determined so as to impact overall remuneration and attract and retain talent, as well as provide adequate remuneration for job responsibilities even in the absence of additional bonuses or other incentives in light of substandard performance, thus discouraging risktaking in excess of the company's risk appetite, with a view to attaining short and medium-to-long-term results; - the competitiveness of the remuneration package of Key Managers is constantly monitored, taking due account of trends recorded on reference markets, applying the methods most commonly used on the reference market.
 Even on the basis of these external comparisons, the fixed component of remuneration has been found to be reasonably competitive in light of the remuneration packages offered by the company's main competitors on the reference market.
-This consideration leads to the following crucial conclusions: - a direct cut to the percentage of variable remuneration aimed solely at ensuring compliance with the recommended ratio of 1:1 of the variable to fixed component of remuneration without any form of offsetting whatsoever would, at present, lead to a drastic drop in the competitiveness and therefore the attractiveness of the remuneration packages offered to the company's Key Managers, giving rise to a serious risk of loosing persons who have ensured the bank's indisputable success in recent years; - in order to maintain an adequate level of retention of Key Managers, whilst also complying with the recommended ratio of 1:1 of the variable to fixed component of remuneration, it would be necessary to "re-balance" the remuneration package on the overall, with a steep increase in the fixed component of remuneration.
+This consideration leads to the following crucial conclusions: - o a direct cut to the percentage of variable remuneration aimed solely at ensuring compliance with the recommended ratio of 1:1 of the variable to fixed component of remuneration without any form of offsetting whatsoever would, at present, lead to a drastic drop in the competitiveness and therefore the attractiveness of the remuneration packages offered to the company's Top Management, giving rise to a serious risk of loosing persons who have ensured the bank's indisputable success in recent years; - o in order to maintain an adequate level of retention of key managers, whilst also complying with the recommended ratio of 1:1 of the variable to fixed component of remuneration, it would be necessary to "re-balance" the remuneration package on the overall, with a steep increase in the fixed component of remuneration.
 Such a course would obviously entail the risk of losing flexibility and incurring higher costs linked to the managers' remuneration packages, whilst at the time undermining the coherent link between short, and especially, long-term corporate performance and management remuneration, in a business climate featuring steady economic and revenue growth;

-leaving current remuneration packages unaltered does not have any bearing whatsoever on compliance with prudential rules, with specific reference to own funds, as highlighted below.

-- Main network managers (Sales Managers, Private Banking Managers and Area Managers)
+- keeping the remuneration packages does not have any bearing whatsoever on compliance with prudential rules, with specific reference to own funds, as highlighted below. - Main network managers (Sales Managers, Private Banking Managers, Senior Private Banking Recruitment Manager and Area Managers)